1991 Pacific hurricane season: Tropical Storm Hilda

 Satellite imagery showed a convective area with some cyclonic turning in connection with a tropical wave over Africa on July 22.
 The convection gradually diminished as the system moved west-southwest into the Atlantic.
 On July 31, the wave passed south of Trinidad, where a low-level wind shift was detected.
 For the next couple of days, this system passed over Venezuela and Colombia.
 Then it crossed into the Pacific basin.
 It was not until August 6, while it was south of Guatemala, when the convection became organized.
 Then, the wave strengthened into a tropical depression about 230 mi (370 km/h) south-southwest of Acapulco, on August 8.
 The system intensified further and became Tropical Storm Hilda August 9.
 The storm reached its peak intensity on August 11 with estimated 55 kn maximum winds and a pressure of 993 hPa.
 The tropical storm moved on a general west-northwest track for the next couple of days and then turned toward the north on August 13 as it was under the influence of an upper level trough.
 Later on that day, tropical storm force winds were reported on Guadalupe Island as the center of Hilda was located about 150 nmi from the island.

 Hilda gradually weakened over cool waters but maintained a rather large level of circulation.
 This caused its dissipation to be slower than normal.
 Tropical Depression Hilda dissipated on August 14.
 It large remnant circulation continued northwards and eventually passed over California.
 There were no casualties or damages attributed to this tropical cyclone.
 Hilda's remnants caused rain as far north as San Francisco.

 Tropical Depression Ten-E

 A tropical disturbance southwest of Manzanillo, Colima became a tropical depression on September 12 when its convection became persistent around a newly formed center of circulation.
 Conditions were not favorable for development because of strong wind shear environment caused by a trough.
-The depression took a northward track and dissipates on September 13 as it was being sheared just south of the Gulf of California.
+The depression took a northward track and dissipated on September 13 as it was being sheared just south of the Gulf of California.

 Tropical Depression Ten-E brought heavy showers to parts of Mexico.
 There were no reported deaths or damages.